cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 - `BRAINBLOB` Frees blobs.
 - `BROKEN_AMMO` Gives a message about destroying ammo and then calls "BROKEN".
-- `BROKEN` Spawns a broken robot item, its id calculated like this: the prefix "mon_" is removed from the monster id, than the prefix "broken_" is added.
+- `BROKEN` Spawns a broken robot item, its id calculated like this: the prefix "mon_" is removed from the monster id, then the prefix "broken_" is added.
 Example: mon_eyebot -> broken_eyebot.
 - `CONFLAGRATION` Explode in a huge fireball.
 - `DARKMAN` Sight returns to normal.
 - `DETONATE` Take them with you.